-For instance, it’s rich in vitamins, minerals, and beneficial plant compounds that work together to boost your immune system and limit excess inflammation — both of which are important for optimal performance and recovery (
+For instance, it’s rich in vitamins, minerals, and beneficial plant compounds that work together to reduce inflammation, an important aspect of optimal performance and recovery (

-This is especially important for professional athletes, whose busy competition and travel schedules can wreak havoc on their immune systems and limit recovery opportunities (
+This is especially important for professional athletes, whose busy competition and travel schedules can present challenges for maintaining a healthy immune system while also optimizing recovery (

 Despite its potential benefits, there are several downsides associated with the Tom Brady Diet.

 Not based on sound science

 Many aspects of this diet are not based on strong science.

 The TB12 Method strongly encourages choosing only organic, local foods and makes claims that these foods are more nutrient-dense than their conventional counterparts.